 - Cocker Spaniel

 However, there are always exceptions.
 And especially if your dog is a young adult, it’s still possible that he has more active time than just 4 to 6 hours per day.

 Speaking of breeds that sleep a lot, we should also talk about dogs that sleep the least.

-These breeds are often so high energy that the transition from energy to overtired hyper is fluid.
+These breeds are often so high energy that the transition from happily energetic to overtired hyper is fluid.
 This means that it’s very difficult to know when your pup has had enough.